-Here are some of our epistemic practices:
+Here are our guiding principles:

 (1) Truth-seeking – we aspire to always value what is true, over what is convenient or entertaining.
 We think the truth, ultimately, makes a better story anyway!

 (4) Critical reading – Published books and papers should be subject to, virtually, methodological doubt.
-One must constantly be asking “does the author have sufficient evidence to warrant this claim” or “how could this hypothesis be wrong?” etc. The giving and taking of reasons is most effective in the written form.
+One must constantly be asking “does the author have sufficient evidence to warrant this claim” or “how could this hypothesis be wrong?” etc. The give and take of reasons is most effective in written form.
 It is here that the highest standards of scrutiny must be brought to bear.
 When experiencers produce books, they transform from meriting high levels of sympathy to meriting high levels of critical scrutiny.
 The book is a sacred, yet dangerous, tool for information dissemination.
 It demands respect.

 (5) Delineating the space of reasons – the primary focus of our show is articulating the logical relationships between evidence, assumptions, arguments, and conclusions.
 This means that we don’t aim to provide the audience with “an answer” but to show how different answers might follow from different baseline viewpoints or background theories.